-- 1. is allowed to make or second motions: - 2. is admitted to all sessions of the Board: - 3. receives all materials elected Board members do.
+- 1. is allowed to make or second motions; - 2. is admitted to all sessions of the Board: - 3. receives all materials elected Board members do: - 4. is permitted to discuss all topics of the Board.

 As a non-voting member, the student trustee is not considered in determining a quorum for action of the Board.